 They are listed in order of my preferences, and I even included some extra candidates since I am expecting the Democratic Primary debate stage in 2020 to be as crowded as the Republican Primary debate stage in 2016.
 Likely, many of the candidates will not be well-known, which could play out to be a huge advantage for Democrats.

 1. Amy Klobuchar

-Minnesota Senator Amy Klobuchar is the ideal candidate for 2020.
+Minnesota Sen. Amy Klobuchar is the ideal candidate for 2020.
 She is a member of the Minnesota Democratic-Farmer-Labor party – a branch of the Democratic party.
-Klobuchar is progressive and, given her home states' location, has the best chance of winning in the Rust Belt.
+Klobuchar is progressive and, given her home state's location, has the best chance of winning in the Rust Belt.